jacques/docs.npmjs.com/content/getting-started/installing-npm-packages-globally.md

 npm install -g jshint
 ```

-If you get an EACCES error, [see Chapter 3](/getting-started/fixing-npm-permissions).
+If you get an EACCES error, [see this chapter about permissions](/getting-started/fixing-npm-permissions).

 *Tip: Consider using npx to run packages globally, if you have npm 5.2 or greater installed.*